sinch/docs/docs/numbers/numbers-getting-started/numbers-getting-started-list-numbers.md

 ---
-title: Working with your numbers
+title: Working with your numbers using the API
 excerpt: ''
 hidden: false
 ---

 ## List Numbers

-Lists all your numbers.
+This GET request lists all numbers for your project.

+#### Request

 ```shell
 curl --request GET \